jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 ```

 You must be careful to vary the ports and name of your peer members
 appropriately.
-Spring, and Spring Boot for VMware GemFire (SBDG)
+Spring, and [spring-boot-gemfire-name]
 in particular, make doing so easy.

 ### Building Manager Applications

 As discussed in the previous sections, you can enable a Spring Boot
-configured and bootstrapped VMware GemFire peer member node in
+configured and bootstrapped [vmware-gemfire-name] peer member node in
 the cluster to function as a Manager.

-A VMware GemFire Manager is a peer member node in the cluster
+A [vmware-gemfire-name] Manager is a peer member node in the cluster
 that runs the management service, letting the cluster be managed and
 monitored with JMX-based tools, such as Gfsh, JConsole, or JVisualVM.
 Any tool using the JMX API can connect to and manage an
-VMware GemFire cluster for whatever purpose.
+[vmware-gemfire-name] cluster for whatever purpose.

 Like Locators, the cluster may have more than one Manager for
 redundancy.
 Only server-side, peer member nodes in the cluster may
 function Managers.
 Therefore, a `ClientCache` application cannot be a
 Manager.

-To create a Manager, use the SDG `@EnableManager` annotation.
+To create a Manager, use the [spring-data-gemfire-name] `@EnableManager` annotation.

 The three primary uses of the `@EnableManager` annotation to create a
 Manager are: